vishvaa-vsk/EcoBallot/README.md

 ```
 python3 run.py
 ```
-It will automatically open the browser with the app's url
+It will automatically open the default browser with the app's url
 ****
 # How to connect it to MySQL (not connected by default)